arhill05/aom-journal/index.md

 ### [[6/20/2018] Day 11 - From ancient times, men developed their manhood within a group of other men.
 Do you have a gang of friends who push and support you?
 If not, how could you make some good friends?](./day-11)
 > I don't necessarily have a "gang" of friends that push and support me, but I do have a few people that come to mind that encourage me to strive to be the best that I can be

+---

+### [[6/21/2018] Day 12 - Give stream-of-consciousness writing a try.
+This is where you just write out whatever comes into your head at the moment it comes into your head.](./day-12)
+> I don't necessarily have a "gang" of friends that push and support me, but I do have a few people that come to mind that encourage me to strive to be the best that I can be